changesets/changesets/docs/prereleases.md

 yarn changeset version
 ```

-The version command will behave just like it does for the first versioning of a pre-release except the number at the end will be updated.
+The version command will behave just like it does for the first versioning of a prerelease except the number at the end will be updated.
 The repo would now look like this:

 ```
 packages/